 Travel Ideas and Things to Do

 With a 21,500 km network of connected greenways, waterways, and roadways, the Trans Canada Trail is the longest recreational trail in the world.
 Crossing it from the Atlantic to the Arctic would take over two years, but you can just pick a section and hike, bike, or paddle along it.
 Read these stories to get inspiration.

 The Canadian, an iconic train linking Toronto to the Pacific Coast, is your window to Canada, and a great, intimate way to discover the country’s prairie fields, lakes, picturesque towns, and the snowy peaks of the majestic Rockies.

-Arctic Explorer begins in the place with no dawn, and makes you visit some of the most beautiful and isolated places on the planet, including Baﬃn Island, Davis Strait and World Heritage-listed Ilulissat Icefjord (Greenland).
+Adventure Canada’s Arctic Safari begins in Kangerlussuaq (the big fjord) and leads to some of the most beautiful and isolated places on the planet, including Baffin Island, Davis Strait, and the UNESCO-listed Ilulissat Icefjord (Greenland).

 More active travel ideas for your next trip can be found in the Hiking Series.
 Check out these five routes to enjoy an awesome day hike in Canada.

 This Travel Guide is a work in progress.
 Improve it with a Canadian touch!